pereira-fabio/pyData7/README.md

 Now that all packages are install, you can use the environment poetry provides to do so use ``poetry shell``.

 After all that you can now run ``python run.py``

+## MongoDB Compass
+If you are using MongoDB Compass, I used the `root` and `example` for the login credentials of the database.
+I would recommend changing it later on if needed.
+The database_manager and fastapi folders should contain files with those credential if changement is required.
+I would even say to use a `doevn` file to store does values.
+Note that in the docker compose file the same credentials where used.